NatejSweet/jsServer/notes.md

 there is also an issue with replacing a navOption(hub), the data for the old option does not dissapear right away there is also an issue with the map markers duplicating
-    this is liekly cause by an incomplete place Previous markers function
+    this is liekly cause by an incomplete place Previous markers function add cancel button to edit page mode add link at worldName to reload to mainPage make cancelNavOptionsEdit function